vs-ude/fyr/README.md

 - Type switch statement
 - Generics with interfaces
 - Generics without interfaces
-- AndType should be mapped to interfaces
-- Change prededence of OrType and AndType
 - @constructor
 - Automatically include the runtime souces